-- Be enrolled in or a graduate from a U.S. higher education institute or have a U.S. high school diploma or GED
+- enrolled in or a graduate from a U.S. higher education institute or have a U.S. high school diploma or GED

 - At time of application, undocumented individuals must have:

-- Completed two years of a bachelor's degree or higher at a U.S. college
+- completed two years of a bachelor's degree or higher at a U.S. college

-- Served in a branch of the U.S. armed forces for a minimum of two years.
+- served in a branch of the U.S. armed forces for a minimum of two years

 State DREAM Acts

-While the DREAM Act would not require states to provide in-state tuition to undocumented students, it would repeal the IIRIRA stipulation that forces the states supporting undocumented students to support former state residents as well.
+While the DREAM Act would not require states to provide in-state tuition to undocumented college students, it would repeal the IIRIRA stipulation that forces the states supporting undocumented students to support former state residents as well.
 This repeal would return authority for such a decision back to the states.